dnnspark/bulletwrapper/README.md

 bulletwrapper
 =============

-**bulletwrapper is a set of extensions of pybullet (https://pybullet.org/).
+**bulletwrapper is a set of extensions to pybullet (https://pybullet.org/).
 It includes interface classes and utility functions.**

 Interface
 ---------

 bulletwrapper provides openai-gym style interface of pybullet.
-E.g.,

 ```python
 sim = BulletSimulator()